Aqueous foams in microgravity, measuring bubble sizes: Analysis of Diffuse Transmission Spectroscopy data

-For a given coarsening sample, we do a numerical interpolation to predict $\ell^*$ as a function of the measured normalized intensity $F_T^{cuboid}/ F_{T,o}^{cuboid}$, using Eq.~\ref{eq:pointtransmission} and~\ref{eq:Ftb}, assuming $\ell= \ell^*$, as discussed above, and taking into account the first 15 terms of the summation, from the indices $i=1$ to 15 as described in figure~\ref{fig:sources}.
-This allows a determination of $\ell^*$ along the coarsening.
-In practice, the measured transmission signal exhibits strong fluctuations towards the end of the coarsening experiment due to the presence of bubbles much bigger than the average that are encountered along the light paths.
-We therefore consider transmission measurements only when $L/\ell^* \gtrsim 10$.
-Then we deduce the values of the mean Sauter radius $R_{32}$ assuming that $R_{32} \propto \ell^* $ which is consistent in the scaling state.
 Fig.~\ref{fig:Bulk_vs_Surface} shows the temporal evolution of the Sauter mean radius determined for all the investigated liquid fractions.
 The excellent superposition of these evolutions to those of $R_{32}$ measured at the surface constitutes a strong indication that the last ones are indeed representative of the bulk bubbles' evolution.
 For the two largest liquid fractions, we observe in fig.~\ref{fig:Bulk_vs_Surface} a small fluctuation of $R_{32}$ in bulk at the latest ages.
 Since the samples are polydisperse, bubbles larger than average may sit in a position close to the axis of incident beam propagation.
 Such big bubbles will transmit more efficiently light, which yields a locally higher transmitted intensity, and hence corresponds to a larger $\ell^*$ value, and in turn a larger local bubble size.
 These fluctuations could also arise from local regions much less compact than the rest of the sample.
 Note that at the short ages, when the bubble size distribution has not yet reached its scaling state form, both geometrical coefficients $\ell^*/ R_{2}$ and $R_{32} / R_{2}$ may be slightly different from their asymptotic values, and exhibit a small dependency with polydispersity which may slightly modify the bulk radius values.
 However, this does not prevent the analysis of the average bubble growth laws in the scaling state.

 Light ray propagation through bubble packings raises further open theoretical questions, such as the relationship between $\ell^*$ and the different moments of the particle size distribution or the relation between the penetration depth $z_p$ and the foam structure.
 These challenging questions are beyond the scope of the present paper.